Gender Pronouns Guide

 Ex: "Jett says that she--sorry.
 They are going to the party tonight."

-Try your best not to make an event out of misgendering someone, because it can put a lot more embarrassment and gender dysphoria on the person you have misgendered. it's okay to make mistakes, but it is important to not create a dialogue which leads to the trans* person trying to console you for misgendering them.
+Try your best not to make an event out of misgendering someone, because it can put a lot more embarrassment and gender dysphoria on the person you have misgendered. it's okay to make mistakes, but it is important to not create a dialogue that leads to the trans* person trying to console you for misgendering them.

 As an ally of the trans and non-binary community, you should be an advocate for that person's pronouns, especially when they are not present to correct someone.
 The best way to avoid major conflict when someone gets misgendered is to correct the mistake and then continue with the conversation